- The bald eagle is one of America’s most loved birds and serves as the country’s national symbol.

 Nevada does not have resident bald eagles, but about 150 bald eagles visit the state every winter.
 Visitors flock to the Carson Valley to see them.

-New Hampshire has about 500 eagles.
+New Hampshire has about 500 eagles and 109 nesting pairs of bald eagles.
 Most of the state’s bald eagles migrate to other states during New Hampshire’s icy winters.

 New Jersey: 220 Pairs